Rates frequently asked questions

 What can Local Land Services do for me in the drought?

-The NSW government’s commitment to drought impacted regional areas means Local Land Services can continue important work to protect NSW from biosecurity threats, help communities during emergencies and keep markets open for NSW produce while our ratepayers deal with the drought.
+The NSW government’s commitment to drought recovery means Local Land Services can continue important work to protect NSW from biosecurity threats, help communities during emergencies and keep markets open for NSW produce.

 The Local Land Services team is here when it matters, helping you with knowledge, networks and experience.

-The work of Local Land Services in maintaining biosecurity and animal health services continues, supported by the government in this time of drought.
+The work of Local Land Services in maintaining biosecurity and animal health services continues, supported by the government in this time of drought recovery.

 Our biosecurity, animal health and emergency response services are part of what we do to protect agriculture and the environment from pests, diseases and environmental threats.